-- 9.5.1 The numerator for the Performance component calculation will be the number of students taking and passing accelerated assessments/courses such as AP, IB, AICE, dual credit, dual enrollment, or industry certification courses based on the definition above. - 9.5.2 The denominator for the Performance component calculation will consist of all students participating in the courses and/or tests identified in the participation calculations. - 9.5.3 Students who are enrolled in accelerated courses but do not take the required assessment will be considered as "not proficient" in the performance calculations. - 9.6 For students taking and passing multiple accelerated courses, additional weighting will be applied to the numerator consistent with Section 9.4.3 in the participation calculation. - 9.7 In the calculation of participation, students who take an accelerated course during their 11th grade year but do not take an accelerated course during their 12th grade year will be counted in the denominator both years, but in the numerator during their 11th grade year only. - 9.8 Students enrolled in a block schedule must meet FAY either in the fall or spring to be included in the acceleration component.
-Students enrolled in a traditional schedule must meet FAY for the traditional schedule to be included in the acceleration component. - 9.9 Deleted - 9.10 For students in 9th through 12th grade that participate in IB courses as described in Section 9.2 that are designed with a two (2) year curriculum and do not have an associated assessment in the first year, the student will be included in participation calculations but will be excluded from performance measures in the first year and will be included in both participation and performance measures in year two (2). - 9.11 In the event that accelerated credential, as defined in Section 9.2, is reported for a student that is not associated with a course, the credential will be included in the calculation for the final school in which the student meets FAY. - 9.12 Ungraded SCD students, as defined in 16.4 and 16.5, will not be included in participation or performance measures once the student has reached age 18 as of September 1st of the school year.
+- 9.5.1 The numerator for the Performance component calculation will be the number of successful accelerated assessments/courses such as AP, IB, AICE, dual credit, dual enrollment, or industry certification courses based on the definition above. - 9.5.2 The denominator for the Performance component calculation will consist of all accelerated assessments/courses attempted. - 9.5.3 Students who are enrolled in accelerated courses but do not take the required assessment will be considered as "not proficient" in the performance calculations. - 9.6 For students taking and passing multiple accelerated courses, an additional tenth of a point will be applied to the performance numerator for each additional assessment/course beyond the first. - 9.7 In the calculation of participation, students who take an accelerated course during their 11th grade year but do not take an accelerated course during their 12th grade year will be counted in the denominator both years. but in the numerator during their 11th grade year only. - 9.8 Students enrolled in a block schedule must meet FAY either in the fall or spring to be included in the acceleration component.
+Students enrolled in a traditional schedule must meet FAY for the traditional schedule to be included in the acceleration component. - 9.9 Deleted - 9.10 For students in 9th through 12th grade that participate in IB courses as described in Section 9.2 that are designed with a two (2) year curriculum and do not have an associated assessment in the first year, the student will be included in participation calculations but will be excluded from performance measures in the first year and will be included in both participation and performance measures in year two (2). - 9.11 In the event that an accelerated credential, as defined in Section 9.2, is reported for a student that is not associated with a course, the credential will be included in the calculation for the final school in which the student meets FAY. - 9.12 SCD students, as defined in 16.4.1, will not be included in participation or performance measures once the student has been enrolled in grade 13.